Ink Review: J Herbin Green Inks

 Swabs:

-In large swabs on Tomoe River paper the ink has a lot of sheen.
+In large swabs on Tomoe River paper the ink has a little bit of shading.

 Writing samples: